ZeynepRuveyda/DeepLearning_ObjectDetection-FasterRCNN_and_Segmentation-MaskRCNN_Mosquito_Egg_Counter/README.md

     Augmentation Part

--I used horizontally and vertically flip, changing gray scale image, brigtness and rotates methods
+-We used horizontally and vertically flip, changing gray scale image, brigtness and rotates methods

     Transfer Learning

 -Used the COCO Datasets weights

--For the Faster-RCNN , I used 10 different weights with backbone resnet50 and resnet101
+-For the Faster-RCNN , We used 10 different weights with backbone resnet50 and resnet101

     Configurations